What is Alimony?

 Although it may not be obvious, there is a long history of alimony in family law.
 Related laws can be found in the Babylonian Code of Hammurabi and the Byzantine Code of Justinian.
 However, up until the 20th century, alimony was awarded only in case of marital misconduct.
-It is because existing laws required proof of wrongdoing of either party (i.e., marital misconduct).
+That was because existing laws required proof of wrongdoing by either party (i.e., marital misconduct).

 However, the introduction of no-fault divorces (i.e., divorces in which the party that files for divorce is not required to provide evidence of wrongdoing of another party) changed the procedures of awarding alimonies.
 In addition, the accelerated emancipation of women in the 20th century encouraged the courts to remove gender bias in their rulings.
 Previously, alimony could be awarded only to a woman in case of the husband’s misconduct.